DannyAllegrezza/learn-go/README.md

 * `os.Args` is a _`slice`_ of strings
 * The first element of this particular slice is always the name of the command itself, and the other elements are the command line arguments that were passed to the program when it started execution

 This is shorthand for `os.Args[1:len(os.Args)]`.
-If m or n is omitted, it defaults to 0 or len(s) respectively, so we can abbreviate the desired slice as `os.Args[1:]`.
+If `m` or `n` is omitted, it defaults to 0 or len(s) respectively, so we can abbreviate the desired slice as `os.Args[1:]`.

-We used this as a way to skip the 1st element in the slice and just loop or range through the rest of the elements.
+> We used this as a way to skip the 1st element in the slice and just loop or range through the rest of the elements.ß